 Electric Engineering Section - Electric Engineering provides design, specifications, construction management, and project inspection for all capital investment projects of the Electric Division.
 This section also develops and maintains maps, plans, and specifications, as well as engineering standards for construction and maintenance of the Electric System.
-Lastly, it is responsible for the operation of a 24/7 system operations control center, referred to as System Operations.

-Transmission & Distribution Section - Transmission & Distribution constructs, operates, and maintains the overhead and underground Electric Systems and fiber optic communication facilities.
+Transmission & Distribution Section - Transmission & Distribution constructs, operates, and maintains the overhead and underground electric systems and fiber optic communication facilities.
 This section installs and maintains all electric metering, as well as street and security lighting.
 This section also investigates and resolves customers' power problems and oversees the work of tree trimming contractors.

-Figures II-1 through II-4 provides organizational charts illustrating the staffing hierarchies of the various sections in the Electric Division.
+Figures 2-1 through 2-4 provide organizational charts illustrating the staffing hierarchies of the various sections in the Electric Division.
 The number of individuals in each position was indicated as appropriate.
-Electric Division staff totaled 47 at the time the FY 2013 budget was issued.
+Electric Division staff totaled 38 at the time the FY 2014 budget was issued.